 - Set the Halloween table.
 An easy way to create the mood is to use a black tablecloth.
 There are very inexpensive plastic ones at stores, or you can get themed ones like the one I used.
 Complement the decor with disposable paper goods, and small jack o’lanterns.
 You can also use food to set the mood.
 A Brownie Cemetery looks amazing.

 - Create different areas and stations.
 It’s more organized and visually appealing to group different items on the table.
-This Halloween I’m planning a Devilishly Good Candy Station with my family’s favorites such as Nestlé Crunch and Butterfinger in a themed dish that I will refill during the night.
+This Halloween I’m planning a Devilishly Good Candy Station with my family’s favorites in a themed dish that I will refill during the night.
 Next to it will be a Ghoulish Fruit Station with grapes and strawberries mixed with marshmallows.
 Can’t hurt to try to sneak in the fruit, right?